AnonymousDeepDeducingCode/DeepDeducing/README.md

 The code corresponding to each figure is listed below.

-Please run the codes started with "Run" .
+Please run the codes started with "Run", while other codes starting with "Basic_Research_Model" or "Game_Net" are just internal parts of the machine.
+We assume the readers are able to make the connection between the user surface and the internal parts of the machine.

 # Content